vedderb/vesc_express/main/ble/README.md

-# Documentation for the BLE interface for LispBM
+# Documentation of the BLE interface for LispBM

 ## Introduction

 The BLE interface provides a set of function allowing you to control control the devices BLE behavior from LispBM scripts, allowing it to act as a BLE server.
 The library is quite limited at the moment (it does not support encryption at all at the moment for instance).
 It only supports the following actions:

 1. Defining services with UUIDs and a list of characteristics with their own UUIDs.
 2. Defining the access permissions of said charactersistics, including read, write,